thomasloven/hass-plejd/README.md

 - Hopefully, your Plejd mesh will be auto discovered and you should see a message popping up in your integrations page.
 - Log in with the credentials you use in the Plejd app when prompted (email address and password)

-> Note: I will not have this added to the HACS default repository.
-My hope is to have it added to Home Assistant instead.

 ## Supported devices

 - All known Plejd dimmers and relays should work.